 Ireland's Fine Gael, Fianna Fail working on government programme

-Ireland's Fine Gael and Fianna Fail parties began on Wednesday to develop a policy programme to form a new government aimed at helping the country recover from the coronavirus crisis, the two parties said.
+Ireland's Fine Gael and Fianna Fail parties began on Wednesday to develop a policy programme to form a new government that the leaders of the historic rivals said would need to be agreed within weeks to help the country through the coronavirus crisis.
+Acting Irish Prime Minister Leo Varadkar's Fine Gael agreed two weeks ago to step up talks with Fianna Fail following an inconclusive Feb.
+8 election, but emergency measures to fight the health and economic crisis have taken precedence as confirmed coronavirus cases in the country rose above 1,500.

-The centre-right parties - who need the support of at least one smaller party or group of independent lawmakers to reach a majority - will meet again over the coming days and continue to reach out and engage with other parties, they said.

-"They are working to develop a programme for government that provides stability and a working majority in the Dáil (parliament)," the rival parties said in identical statements.
+The centre-right parties - who need the support of at least one smaller party or group of independent lawmakers to reach a majority - met on Wednesday and would do so again over the coming days while also reaching out to other parties, they said.
+"They both agree the need to form a strong stable government that will help Ireland recover post COVID-19," the parties said in identical statements following the meeting.
+"They are working to develop a Programme for Government that provides stability and a working majority in the Dáil (parliament)."

+Fine Gael and Fianna Fail, rivals on the centre-right who have alternated in power for most of the nation's history but have never formed a coalition together, both refuse to govern with the left-wing, pro-Irish unity Sinn Fein party, which surged to 37 seats in last month's election.
+Varadkar said earlier on Wednesday that it would be possible to form a new government "in the next couple of weeks", although a source close to the talks later clarified that he meant the next few weeks.

+Fianna Fail leader Micheal Martin gave a similar timetable in an interview with the Newstalk radio station.
+Fianna Fail and Fine Gael have 37 and 35 seats respectively in the fractured 160-seat parliament, which is sitting only intermittently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)